LabKey/glass-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.7.0
+*Released*: 18 December 2024
+- Parent type selector updates for adding and removing from EditableGrid
+  - AddEntityButton asButton property to allow for icon only version
+  - QueryColumn isParentInput() helper to check for either MaterialInput or DataInput
+  - EditableColumnMetadata onRemoveColumn optional prop to allow for callback for EditableGrid column removal menu item
+  - EditableGrid additionalButtons optional prop to allow custom items to be added to grid button bar
+  - DropdownAnchor
+    - renamed to DropdownMenu
+    - add asAnchor property to allow for version without `<a>` tag and href

 ### version 6.6.1
 - merge forward v6.1.1 changes